ethereum/ethereum-org-website/src/content/developers/docs/blocks/index.md

 lang: en
 ---

-Blockchain data is grouped, processed and stored in blocks.
-To create a block, transactions are batched and combined with the hash of a previous block in the chain.
-This previous block hash reference links blocks together (in a chain) because hashes are cryptographically derived from the existing block data.
-As changes to any previously confirmed blocks will alter the derived hashes in subsequent blocks, network participants are easily able to invalidate blocks which diverge from actual network history.
+Blocks are batches of transactions with a hash of the previous block in the chain.
+This links blocks together (in a chain) because hashes are cryptographically derived from the block data.
+This prevents fraud, because one change in any block in history would invalidate all the following blocks as all subsequent hashes would change and everyone running the blockchain would notice.

 ## Prerequisites {#prerequisites}